serdimoa/charting/JS-Api.md

 Configuration data is an object; for now, following properties are supported:

 ##### exchanges
 An array of exchange descriptors.
-Exchange descriptor is an object `{value, name, desc}`. `value` will be passed as `exchange` argument  to searchSymbolsByName (see below).
+Exchange descriptor is an object `{value, name, desc}`. `value` will be passed as `exchange` argument  to searchSymbols (see below).

 `exchanges` = []  leads to exchanges filter absence in Symbol Search list.
 Use `value` = "" if you want to create wildcard filter (all exchanges).

 ##### symbols_types
 An array of filter descriptors.
-Filter descriptor is an object `{name, value}`. `value` will be passed as `symbolType` argument  to searchSymbolsByName.
+Filter descriptor is an object `{name, value}`. `value` will be passed as `symbolType` argument  to searchSymbols.

 `symbolsTypes` = []  leads to types filter absence in Symbol Search list.
 Use `value` = "" if you want to create wildcard filter (all types)